agilesyndrome/blog.agilesyndro.me/content/posts/how-was-your-day.md

 My wife is truly one of those special unicorns that were only supposed to exist in fairy tales.
 She puts up with a lot of my technical disserations about my day.
 She's been here through the great and not so great times.
 I'm madly in love with you sweetheart!

-How does telling your significant other about your day go?
-What are the challenges you face?
+Am I the only one who struggles with telling others about their day?
+What challenges do you face?